wazo-platform/xivo-swagger-doc/README.md

-XiVO Swagger Doc
+Wazo Swagger Doc
 ================

-Documentation for all REST APIs being developed for XiVO.
+Documentation for all REST APIs being developed for Wazo.
 This project is a work in progress.

 Docker